 The team will let the conversations and visits evolve naturally.

 “We visited a school and we had a Workshop with a class about team building, awareness and empowerment.
 We talk a lot about our experiences with the combination of football and education.
 How we made it, how much football helped us to have a quality education and how important integration is.
 We also talked about their dreams and future plans in relation with education and our goal number 4.
 We build small groups with 3-4 girls and the groups present their vision.
-At the end the girls they was much more confident as at the beginning.
+At the end the girls they were much more confident as at the beginning.
 We played football and we had much fun.
-Our plan is to visit also other schools and act as role model for young girls.
+Our plan is to visit other schools and act as a role model for young girls.
 The feedback from the school, they want that we also offer it for other classes at the school.
-They was very happy with the workshop and we had much positive feedback from other teachers.”
+They were very happy with the workshop and we had a lot of positive feedback from other teachers.”